ultraleap/UnityPlugin/Packages/Tracking Preview/XRControllerSupport/Documentation/documentation.md

 ### 1) Set up Ultraleap Hand Tracking

 - Follow the [Getting Started Guide](https://docs.ultraleap.com/unity-api/unity-user-manual/getting-started.html) to install Ultraleap’s Unity Plugin (make sure to import both the ‘Tracking’ and the ‘Tracking Preview’ package)
-- Add a the prefabs ‘Service Provider (XR)’ and ‘CapsuleHands’ to your scene.
+- Add a the prefabs `Service Provider (XR)` and `CapsuleHands` to your scene.
 When you hit play, you should now be able to see your tracked hands.

 ### 2) Choose the correct prefab